JFF-Bohdan/reqlog/README.md

 This web-application can be deployed into AWS or bare-metal server.

 I preferr to use `nginx + uwsgi + supervisord` in `Docker`.
-In further versions will be added Docker support.
+You can build Docker container for further deployment.
+More information can be found in `Docker` section of this document.

 ## Make commands